Organizational Structure of Corporate Governance

 Corporate Governance Status

 Qisda’s board of directors considers company and shareholder interests as top priorities in performing operational evaluations and passing significant resolutions.
 The audit committee fulfills an overseeing role through prudent and meticulous supervision over the operations of the company and the board of directors.
-In addition, Qisda’s Corporate Sustainability Development (CSD) activities are promoted through the CSD committee under the supervision of its chairman, Mr. Hui Hsiung.
+In addition, Qisda’s Corporate Sustainability Development (CSD) activities are promoted through the CSD commit tee under the supervision of its chairman, Mr. Peter Chen.

 I. Board of Directors Operation

 According to the Securities and Exchange Act Ar ticle 26, Paragraph 3, Subparagraph 8 regulations, Qisda created the “Rules of Procedure for Board of Directors Meetings”.
 The major agenda, operational procedures, matters required to be stated in the minutes of the meeting, public announcements and other compliance requirements of the board shall be proceeded in accordance with the Rules of Procedure.
 The board meeting shall be convened at least once each quarter.
 The board of directors strives to maximize the benefits of the shareholders, and each director is expected to fulfill his or her supervisory role faithfully with the highest degree of self-discipline and integrity.